5 Squat Variations For Explosive Muscle Growth

 You'll notice in the video that I can achieve the proper depth while maintaining an upright torso, with minimal forward knee travel.
 The landmine squat is an awesome exercise for squat mechanics and can be utilized for explosive quad development without much stress on the lower back.

 2. 1 1/4 landmine squatThe purpose of the 1 1/4 squat is to strengthen the bottom-most part of the squat, assisting a lifter with learning the proper recovery position.
-For most lifters who struggle with squat mechanics, getting out of the hole in a squat is where they tend to fold at the hip.
-For quad development, the 1 1/4 landmine squat will blast your quads due to the increased time under tension.
+For most lifters who struggle with squat mechanics, getting out of the hole is where they tend to fold at the hip.
+For quad development, the 1 1/4 landmine squat will blast your quads because of increased time under tension.

 You'll notice in the video that execution is the same as the traditional landmine squat until I recover out of the bottom of the squat.
 I recover only partially (about to parallel or slightly below), keeping proper positioning (upright torso, weight in heels, and minimal forward knee travel) and return to the bottom, then I recover fully.